collective/collective.dynamicmosaic/src/collective/dynamicmosaic/tests/rendering.rst

     ... """

 We then register a view that simply return this HTML.
+To trigger the IDynamicMosaicAdapter lookup we mark this view as IDynamicMosaicEnabled.

 We do this in code for the purposes of the test, and we have to apply security because we will shortly render those pages using the test publisher.
 In real life, these could be registered using the standard ``<browser:page />`` directive.

     >>> from zope.publisher.browser import BrowserView
+    >>> from collective.dynamicmosaic.interfaces import IDynamicMosaicEnabled

     >>> class Page(BrowserView):
+    ...     implements(IDynamicMosaicEnabled)
     ...     __name__ = 'test-page'
     ...     def __call__(self):
     ...         return pageHTML